150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 Personalizing the subject line to include the prospect’s name is always a smart way to go.
 In fact, Campaign Monitor found that 74% of marketers claim to enjoy an average 20% increase in revenue when personalizing emails.
 People want to hear from, talk to, and buy from other people, not from big brands and companies.

-Rather than sending your sales emails from a generic address like sales@imtryingtosellyousomething.com, use your personal email address or an alias that includes your first name to give your message a more human appearance.
+Rather than sending your sales emails from a generic address like sales@imtryingtosellyousomething.com, I suggest using your personal email address or an alias that includes your first name to give your message a more human appearance.

 3. Make it interesting.

-Making the subject line interesting could mean a number of things, so use this list to find an angle that you think your prospect might care about.
+Making the subject line interesting could mean a number of things, so use my ideas in this list to find an angle that you think your prospects might care about:

 4. Offer value.